-- 1 The TNC positions the touch probe to the starting point 1 at rapid traverse (value from FMAX column) following the positioning logic (see "Executing touch probe cycles" on page283).
-The TNC calculates the touch points from the data in the cycle and the safety clearance from the SET\UP column of the touch probe table. - 2 Then the touch probe moves to the entered measuring height and probes the first touch point at the probing feed rate (column F).
+- Following the positioning logic (see "Executing touch probe cycles" on page 318), the TNC positions the touch probe to the starting point 1 at rapid traverse (value from MP6150).
+The TNC calculates the probe starting points from the data in the cycle and the safety clearance from MP6140. - 2 Then the touch probe moves to the entered measuring height and probes the first touch point at the probing feed rate (MP6120).
 The TNC derives the probing direction automatically from the programmed starting angle. - 3 Then the touch probe moves in a circular arc either at measuring height or at clearance height to the next starting point 2 and probes the second touch point. - 4 The TNC positions the probe to starting point 3 and then to starting point 4 to probe the third and fourth touch points and positions the touch probe on the hole centers measured. - 5 Finally the TNC returns the touch probe to the clearance height and aligns the workpiece by rotating the table.
 The TNC rotates the rotary table so that the hole center after compensation lies in the direction of the positive Y axis, or on the nominal position of the hole center-both with a vertical and horizontal touch probe axis.
 The measured angular misalignment is also available in parameter Q150.